 You shouldn’t have to take any extra steps once you disenroll in Medicare Advantage.
 If you were enrolled in Medicare Advantage, you would have already continued paying your Original Medicare premiums anyway.

 You may encounter issues, though, when leaving Medicare Advantage.
-If you voluntarily dropped your Medicare Advantage coverage, you may run into difficulty when signing up for Medicare Part D prescription drug coverage or a Medigap supplemental insurance plan.
+If you voluntarily drop your Medicare Advantage coverage, you may run into difficulty when signing up for Medicare Part D prescription drug coverage or a Medigap supplemental insurance plan.

 Taking the Next Steps